carloscm/gossie/README.md

+# This repo is not maintained anymore

+I've moved on from Cassandra, both for professional reasons and because I do not agree with the path the project is taking.
+For this reason I haven't worked on Gossie for months and I declare this repo unmaintained.
+I will keep it intact to avoid breaking imports.

+Happy forking!

 # About

 Gossie is a Go library for Apache Cassandra.
 It includes a wrapper for the Cassandra 1.0 Thrift bindings with utilities for connection pooling, primitive type marshaling and easy query building.
 It also includes a higher level layer that allows mapping structs to Cassandra column famlilies, with support for advanced features like composite column names.